smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes

+**V1.69:**
+* Added the HorizontalLine effect
+* Added a new Blueprint: Awtrix List Calendar that shows the calendar events for your chosen calendar for the next 24 hours.

 **V1.68:**
 * Added the effects option to show a background effect on Notifications and Apps.
 If you only want to show the effect in a notification, then simply do not enter a text in the notification.